mcmah309/eros/rs/eros/README.md

 ```
 Additionally, the complexity of the second option grow exponentially the more error enums have to be combined from different functions.
 That is why a lot of crates opt for not precisely defining errors for apis and instead choose a single error enum or struct for the entire crate.

+When one wants the error union to encompass the set off all possible error's use `AnyError` -- `eros::Result<()> == eros::Result<(), AnyError> == Result<(), ErrorUnion<AnyError>>`

+### Tracing

+`ErrorUnion` also allows adding context to an error throughout the callstack with the `context` or `with_context` methods.
+This context may be information such as variable values or ongoing operations while the error occurred.
+If the error is handled higher in the stack, then this can be disregarded (no log pollution).
+Otherwise you can log it (or panic), capturing all the relevant information in one log.
+A backtrace is captured and added to the log if `RUST_BACKTRACE` is set.

 ## Use In Libraries

 `eros`'s flexibility and optimizations make it a the perfect option for both libraries and binaries.